billy-le/billyle.dev/src/content/posts/use-husky-and-node-to-unstage-draft-posts-from-git.md

         src/content/posts/use-husky-and-node-to-unstage-draft-posts-from-git.md
 ```

 Awesome!
 It worked!
-I can freely work on all my draft blog posts without ever checking it into Git again.
+I can freely work on all my draft blog posts without ever checking them into Git again.

 ## The takeaway

 So if you're like me and want some bit of automation in your creative process, you can use this solution.
 I'm pretty sure there are better ones out there but if you like this approach, feel free to take it and use it as your own.

-In summary, we learned how to use Husky, piping the `git diff --name-status --staged` command output into Node, and letting our script unstage draft blog posts.
+In summary, we learned how to use Husky, piping the `git diff --name-status --staged` command output into Node, and letting our script unstaged draft blog posts.

 I hope you learned something today and if not, that's alright!
-I'm glad you took the time to read it anyways.
+I'm glad you took the time to read it anyway.

 Well, until next time, happy coding!